Post Study Work Permit in Germany: Requirements, Fees, Process

 Time Period of Post-Study Work Visa in Germany

-While EU nationals do not require any specific permission, students with Indian passports would have to apply for a post-study work visa after completion of their education at a German University.
-The Immigration Laws permit the students to apply for and get a Job Seeking visa for 18 months to look for a job as per their qualifications.
+While EU nationals do not require any specific permission, students with Indian passports would have to apply for a post-study work visa after completion of their education.
+The Immigration Laws permit students to apply for and get a Job Seeking visa for 18 months to look for a job as per their qualifications.

-It is important to understand the provision of finding a job should be identical to the qualification attained from a German University by the candidate.
-What it means is that while a student can take up any employment to support their stay in Germany, however, they would have to find a job related to their area of study, failing which, they would be asked to leave Germany at the end of the 18-month period.
+It is important to understand the provision of finding a job should be identical to the qualification attained from a German University.
+While a student can take up any employment to support their stay, they must find a job related to their area of study, failing which, they would be asked to leave Germany at the end of the 18 months.

 How to Apply for Post Study Work Visa?